Alex-Paris/template_server/README.md

 *multer* - Middleware destinable to import images.
 Will save the file inside a specified folder (e.g.: "tmp").

-*nodemailer* - Use ethereal for test mail sending.
+*nodemailer* - Creates a transporter for mail sending, making it more easy to work.

 *pg* - PostgreSQL components.